 To be clear, I should say that Dante gives us some inkling of how he chooses to tell us that he was perceived in his youth.
 But, frankly, my own inkling is that Dante is here telling us the truth as he sees it.

 Brunetto and Dante shared a teacher/student relationship that modulated into a father/son relationship, judging from their interaction as Dante describes it: Brunetto replies to Dante’s sally with the words “O figliuol mio” (verse 31) and calls him “my son” throughout their exchange.
-The encounter between Brunetto and Dante picks up the theme of fathers and sons, especially with respect to the hopes and aspirations that fathers may have for their sons and to the help and comfort that sons may receive from their fathers.
+The encounter between Brunetto and Dante picks up the theme of fathers and sons, especially with respect to 1) the hopes and aspirations that fathers may have for their sons and 2) the help and comfort that sons may expect to receive from their fathers.

-We remember too a previous father/son moment, that of the pilgrim’s encounter in Inferno 10 with the father of his dear friend Guido Cavalcanti, in which Cavalcante de’ Cavalcanti remains fixated for all eternity on the brilliant intellect and the promise of his son Guido.
+We remember a previous father/son moment, that of the pilgrim’s encounter in Inferno 10 with the father of his dear friend Guido Cavalcanti, in which Cavalcante de’ Cavalcanti remains fixated for all eternity on the brilliant intellect and the promise of his son Guido.
 Cavalcante sees the friendship between Dante and his son in part as a rivalry, as a parent might possibly view a competitor to his own child in the race of life.
-Here too we feel here the texture of lived experience: while Cavalcante measured Dante’s brilliance in relation to that of his own son, Brunetto’s support of him was unqualified and generous.
+Here too we feel here the texture of lived experience: while Cavalcante de’ Cavalcanti measured Dante’s brilliance in relation to that of his own son, Brunetto’s support of him was unqualified and generous.

 In the encounters with Cavalcante de’ Cavalcanti and with Brunetto Latini, the poet of the Inferno, writing toward the end of the first decade of the fourteenth century, looks back at an earlier time of his life, when his major literary fame was still ahead of him, when he was not already “Dante”, when he was making his way and, for all his extraordinary gifts, needed help and comfort for the road ahead.